List of Lucchese crime family mobsters: John Capra

-John "Johnny Hooks" Capra (born April 6, 1940) was a capo with operations in the Bronx and Westchester.
+John "Johnny Hooks" Capra (born April 6, 1940) was a former capo with operations in the Bronx and Westchester.
 During 1969 to 1973, Capra controlled a heroin distribution network from Pleasant Avenue in East Harlem.
 In 1973, Capra was indicted along with his associate Steven "Beansie Dellacava on drug trafficking charges related to heroin and cocaine.
 In February 1995, Capra was indicted along with capo Joseph Giampa, Gennaro "Gerry Giampa" Vittorio, Joseph Gaito, James McManus, Benjamin Segarra and Elliot Porco and charged them with RICO, conspiring to import narcotics, transport stolen vehicles and establishing a gambling operation.
 The indictment revealed that Capra was made member in the Lucchese family but was a member of a different crew other than the Giampa crew.
 In the early 2000s, the New Jersey Division of Criminal Justice secretly recorded conversations during one of these conversations Matthew Madonna discussed how they placed John Capra in charge of the New Jersey crew in order to bring back peace between the factions.
 Capra was later succeeded as capo of the New Jersey crew by Nicodemo S. Scarfo, who was later replaced by Ralph V. Perna.
 In 2005, Capra was indicted along with Lucchese family associates Al Alvarez and Mark Denuzio, Genovese crime family soldier Pasquale Deluca, Gambino crime family acting boss Arnold Squitieri, acting underboss Anthony Megale, capo Gregory DePalma and others on extortion charges in Westchester and illegal gambling charges in the Bronx.
 Capra received an eighteen-month sentence and was released from federal prison on September 10, 2008.